R32 (New York City Subway car): Retirement

 Ten cars taken out of revenue service on December 12, 2010 were used for work service, handling such tasks as providing traction for B Division rail adhesion cars and refuse collection trains.
-They were eventually replaced by fifty R42 cars between 2020 and 2022.
+They had a "1" placed in front of their numbers like some other work service cars.
+They were eventually scrapped and replaced by fifty R42 cars between 2020 and 2022.

 Longevity

 The longest-lasting R32s were in service for almost 58 years, currently the longest such service life in New York City rapid transit operations.
 They were the last cars built for the New York City Transit Authority – prior to its merger with the Metropolitan Transportation Authority in 1968 – to remain in service.
 The R32s had survived well past their specified service life of 35 years.
 They are the oldest rolling stock since the retirement of the Redbird trains, and the oldest rolling stock of any metro system in North America, as well as some of the oldest rolling stock of any metro system anywhere in the world.
 (Note: At the time of final withdrawal (January 9, 2022), older fleets in active service included: